✂️ Segmentation¶

 -

-This paper proposes an open-vocabulary semantic segmentation method that bypasses the logits optimization process entirely.
-Based on the assumption that homogeneous regions exhibit consistent distributional discrepancies from their logits to a degenerate distribution, the method directly constructs segmentation maps via either the optimal transport path or the analytical solution of maximum transport velocity.
-The approach achieves state-of-the-art performance on 8 benchmarks without requiring training or model-specific modulation.
+A training-free open-vocabulary semantic segmentation method is proposed that bypasses the logits optimization process.
+Based on the hypothesis that "distribution discrepancies from logits to a degenerate distribution are consistent for homogeneous regions," segmentation maps are directly constructed via analytical solutions of optimal transport paths or maximum transport velocities.
+It achieves SOTA performance on 8 benchmarks without training or model-specific modulations.

 - DSS: Discover, Segment, and Select for Zero-shot Camouflaged Object Segmentation